Renault SA is rated by five credit rating agencies (CRAs):

 2 Japanese: R&I et JCR

-In July 2014, Moody's agency maintained Renault's debt notation to Ba1, stable outlook.
+In November 2014, Moody's agency maintained Renault's debt notation to Ba1, and raised its outlook to positive.

-In April 2014, Fitch maintained its notation to BB+, with positive outlook.
+In November 2014, Fitch ratings revised its notation to BBB-, with a stable outlook.

 In June 2014, Standard & Poor's maintained its long-term notation to BB+, to revise its outlook from stable to positive.